No Surrender (2005)

-No Surrender is marked by the debut of Rhino in TNA.
 Jason Clevett of the professional wrestling section of the Canadian Online Explorer rated the show an 8 out of 10, equal with the 2006 event's ranking of 8 out of 10 also by Clevett.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

 Production

 Background

 TNA announced in late-April 2005 that they were planning to host a PPV titled No Surrender on July 17 at the TNA Impact!
 Zone in Orlando, Florida.
 Prior to No Surrender, TNA's television contract with Fox Sports Net ended.
 This left TNA without a broadcaster for several weeks.
 As a result, TNA began airing weekly episodes of their television program TNA Impact! on their official website in order to build storylines and promote the No Surrender PPV event.
 In an article by TNA columnist Bill Banks, it was reported that some "new talent" could debut at No Surrender.

 TNA released a poster promoting the event featuring A.J.
 Styles, Chris Harris, Christopher Daniels, and Jeff Jarrett at some point beforehand.